crate/devrel-offshore-wind-farms-demo/README.md

 * .NET SDK ([download](https://dotnet.microsoft.com/en-us/download)) - we've tested this project with version 9.0 on macOS Sequoia.
 * Git command line tools ([download](https://git-scm.com/downloads)).
 * Your favorite code editor, to edit configuration files and browse/edit the code if you wish.
 [Visual Studio Code](https://code.visualstudio.com/) is great for this.
-* Access to a CrateDB cluster (see below for details).
+* Access to a cloud or local CrateDB cluster (see below for details).

 ## Getting a CrateDB Database